yegor256/blog/_drafts/cohesion.md

 place: Moscow, Russia
 tags: oop
 description: |
-  Object cohesion is a quality of OOP, which will help us prove many assumptions and claims made in Elegant Objects books.
+  Object cohesion is a quality of OOP which will help us prove many assumptions and claims made in the Elegant Objects books.
 keywords:
   - class cohesion